RoyWarwick/CCSE-Blue-Team/README.md

 2. chmod +x install_script
 3. ./install_script
 4. follow the installation wizards for the dependencies (if any)
-+ Once completed a simple just go to your browser of choice and write "localhost" in the url
+5. Once completed a simple just go to your browser of choice and write "localhost:5000" in the url